 - 1 cup all-purpose flour spooned & leveled

 - 2/3 cup cocoa powder I use dutch processed

 - 1 1/4 cup granulated sugar

 - 2 teaspoons vanilla extract

-- In a large bowl sift together the flour, cocoa, cornstarch, baking soda, baking powder and salt.
-Whisk a few times until combined.
+- In a large bowl whisk together the flour, cocoa, baking powder, baking soda and salt.

-- In a separate large bowl using a stand or hand-held electric mixer on medium speed, beat together the oil and sugars until no sugar lumps remain.
-Add in the eggs and vanilla and beat for an additional 30 seconds.
+- In a separate large bowl using a stand mixer or whisk, whisk together the oil, sugar, vanilla extract and eggs until no lumps remain.
+Whisk in the buttermilk.

 - Frost the cupcakes using a piping bag and your favorite cupcake piping tip (I used a 1M) or a flat edge knife.
 Optionally decorate with chocolate chips or sprinkles.